-Alongside hydrogen and other low-carbon technologies, carbon capture and storage (CCS) is increasingly being seen as an important means of reducing industrial carbon emissions.
+Alongside hydrogen and other low-carbon technologies, CCS is increasingly being seen as an important means of reducing industrial carbon emissions.
 CCS works by capturing the carbon dioxide (CO2) produced from industrial activities and power generation processes, transporting the gas and then storing it underground.

 Storegga is developing both green and blue hydrogen projects in the UK and Europe’s first utility scale (up to 1Mtpa) DAC plant located in northeast Scotland.